 User Access | Limited seats | Unlimited, unified dashboard |

-A cloud-based AI camera system overlays real-time analytics—flagging unsafe behaviors like running, crowding, or possible falls.
-This means your safety teams get instant alerts, can investigate incidents up to 95% faster, and can spot patterns before they become problems (Source: Spot AI Capabilities & Use Cases).
+A cloud-based AI camera system overlays intelligent analytics—flagging unsafe behaviors like running and crowding.
+This means your safety teams get timely alerts, can resolve incidents faster, and can identify trends to help reduce future risks.

 Start with a risk assessment—identify where overexertion is most likely (backrooms, loading docks, busy aisles).

-Prioritize platforms that integrate seamlessly with your current camera infrastructure.
+Prioritize platforms that integrate with your current camera infrastructure.

-Look for solutions that support unlimited user access and real-time analytics, so safety isn’t siloed to one manager.
+Look for solutions that support unlimited user access and timely analytics, so safety isn’t siloed to one manager.

 Use analytics to enhance—not replace—your safety protocols, training, and regular audits.